pyeventsourcing/eventsourcing/docs/topics/process.rst

 Whether or not a system of process applications is determinate, the processing will be reliable.

+High performance or "real time" processing could be obtained by avoiding writing to a durable database and instead running applications with an in-memory database.

 Process manager
 ~~~~~~~~~~~~~~~

-A process application, specifically an aggregate combined with a policy, could function
+A process application, specifically an aggregate combined with a policy in a process application,
-effectively as a "saga", or "process manager", or "workflow manager".
-That is, it could
+could function effectively as a "saga", or "process manager", or "workflow manager".
+That is, it
-effectively control a sequence of steps involving other aggregates in other bounded contexts,
+could effectively control a sequence of steps involving other aggregates in other bounded contexts,
 steps that might otherwise be controlled with a "long-lived transaction".
 It could 'maintain
 the state of the sequence and determine the next processing step based on intermediate results'
 (quote from Enterprise Integration Patterns).
 Exceptional "unhappy path" behaviour can be